IBM/tweet-travel-blog-summary/README.md

 4. User runs the processing techniques & creates a statistical model for topics in the notebook.
 5. User explores the visualization in the notebook and can export the output to object storage.

-## Included components

-* [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

-* [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
-This code pattern uses Cloud Object Storage.

-* [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

-## Featured technologies

-* [Data Science](https://developer.ibm.com/code/technologies/data-science/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.
-* [Analytics](https://developer.ibm.com/code/technologies/analytics/): Analytics delivers the value of data for the enterprise.
-* [Python](https://www.python.org/): Python is a programming language that lets you work more quickly and integrate your systems more effectively.
-* [Text Ranking](https://pypi.org/project/gensim/): Gensim is a free Python library designed to automatically extract semantic topics from documents.
-The gensim implementation is based on the popular TextRank algorithm.
-* [Word Cloud](https://pypi.org/project/wordcloud/): It is used for identifying and visualizing the key words in the document.
-* [pyLDAvis](https://pypi.org/project/pyLDAvis/) : It is a Python library for interactive topic model visualization.

 # Watch the Video